Peder Engelstad

 About Me

 My current research focuses on the development of new and novel methods for the production, evaluation, and interpretation of species distribution models.
-Primarily, I work with models of invasive terrestrial plant species to better our understanding of the spatial processes underlying plant invasions and improve the utility of models for practitioners tasked with the management of invasive species.
+Primarily, I work with models of invasive terrestrial plant species to better our understanding of the spatial processes and patterns underlying plant invasions.
+The ideal outcome of this work is to both contribute to the research community and improve the utility of models for practitioners tasked with the management of invasive species.

 Education